|GemSelect Newsletter - November 2011

 These are just a few things to look out for... let us know if you encounter anything similar...

 Still don't believe in witchcraft and magic?
 You're a skeptic right?
 Are you sure?
 What about the following?

 Amber is thought to offer a magical light for the dead as they progress through the underworld.
 This stone may appease the ghosts who visit you on Halloween and help them to find their way back!

 Citrine is used as a protective talisman against evil thoughts.
 Keep this one handy if you're feeling naughty.

 Spinel can be used to identify those who possess supernatural powers.
-They will shake uncontrollably when approached with a hidden Spinel gemstone (Put one in your pocket the next time you're about to meet the boss and ask for a day off).
+Such people will shake uncontrollably when approached with a hidden spinel gemstone (put one in your pocket the next time you're about to meet the boss and ask for a day off).

 A word of warning:

-All Gemstones hold onto their individual energies.
-This means that gem stones are not clean or totally fresh.
-They are holding energies from past owners who held and touched them before you.
+All gemstones are thought to hold onto their individual energies.
+This means that gemstones are not clean or totally fresh.
+They are said to be holding energies from past owners who held and touched them before you.

 You have been warned!

-We sometimes have problems with spam filters on the receiving end, so please adjust the settings on your mail client so you can receive mail from email@example.com.
+We sometimes have problems with spam filters on the receiving end, so please adjust the settings on your email account so that you can receive mail from firstname.lastname@example.org.